Find a Location

 The main goal of heavy equipment repair is to minimize the risk of hazards to personnel and equipment.
 Without proper preventative maintenance, you can be held accountable for accidents.

-GT Mid Atlantic knows exactly what you need when it comes to construction equipment.
-Besides being the premier multi-OEM new, used, and heavy equipment dealers in Maryland, Delaware, New Jersey and Philadelphia, we also provide maintenance and repair services to help maximize your projects.
+GT Mid Atlantic knows what you need when it comes to construction equipment.
+Besides being the premier multi-OEM new, used, and heavy equipment dealers in Maryland, Northern Virginia, Washington, D.C., Delaware, New Jersey, and Philadelphia, we also provide maintenance and repair services to maximize your projects.

-For all your construction equipment needs—rentals, purchases, or financing—we can offer you a wide range of tailor-made solutions with the best machines and attachments for the job.
-Learn more about how we can help you today!
+For all your construction equipment needs — maintenance, repairs, or emergency service — we can offer you a wide range of tailor-made solutions with expertly trained technicians on every job.
+Learn more about how we can help you today.